Oceans May Host Next Wave Of Renewable Energy

 But this testing can only go so far.
 "You need the full-scale wave energy converter out there for some time to prove that it's going to survive [and] to prove what its cost of energy is," says Batten.
 Then she says companies will have a better chance of attracting venture capital that will help the industry grow.

 Wave energy supporters like Jason Busch are excited.
-He heads the Oregon Wave Energy Trust which estimates 10 percent of the world's energy could come from the ocean.
+He heads the Oregon Wave Energy Trust, which estimates 10 percent of the world's energy could come from the ocean.

 "Marine renewables is a vast opportunity.
 The amount of energy that's in the ocean available for us to utilitize is massive.
-And it's right there—it's right off our shores," says Busch.
+And it's right there — it's right off our shores," says Busch.

-There are a few concerns.
 The technology will be expensive at first and Busch says more research is needed on the environmental effects of wave energy.

 "But the only way to do that is, of course, getting the machines out in the water and monitoring them for a longer period of time," says Busch.
 The new test facility will make that possible.